 The University of Toronto and the United Kingdom

 As Canada’s highest-ranked university, the University of Toronto is a leading destination for innovators and trailblazers the world over.
 Students can choose from 700+ programs in the sciences, the arts, business, engineering, music, architecture, kinesiology, and much more.
 With three campuses in and around Toronto — one of the world’s most diverse cities, and a hub of culture, finance, and technology — our students enjoy access to professional training in and out of the classroom, international partnerships, research courses, cutting-edge facilities, and warm collegiate communities.
 Our alumni are leaders in every field: they put big ideas into action, make vital discoveries, and change the world.
-We have more than 562,000 alumni across the globe, including more than 2,900 alumni living and working in the UK.
+We have 620,000+ alumni across the globe, including 3,000+ alumni living and working in the UK.

 Students from the United Kingdom choose the University of Toronto for our strong international rankings, our globalized curriculum and international learning opportunities, our diverse program options and for the chance to live in the City of Toronto — the world’s third largest English-language theatre destination (after New York and London), where 10,000 performances take place each year.
 Students and faculty also choose U of T because of our environment of innovation.
 Our accelerators, courses, programs, and networks help entrepreneurs turn their ideas into viable ventures.
 And our community has been successful: in the past five years alone, more than 150 research-based startups have launched from our campuses.